 Have you ever noticed how the first pancake or batch looks splotchy?
 It is all about the pan!
-It takes time to distribute heat evenly across its surface.
+It takes time to distribute heat evenly across the pan’s surface.
 Oftentimes, you need to adjust the heat as you cook multiple batches.
 Also, be sure not to coat the pan with too much butter – excess will lead to splotches!
 Use as little as possible.

 Don’t flip the pancakes too early!
 Wait until you see bubbles start to appear on the surface and the edges start to firm up.

 Don’t have time to make the batter in the morning?
 Whisk the batter together the night before and give it a gentle stir in the morning.
 Now all you have to do is heat the griddle and get cooking!

 If using nuts, toast them for best flavor.

 If you have kids, invite them to help you make this recipe.
 It keeps them distracted from their hunger while they help cook, and they have fun measuring, mixing, and sprinkling!
 Older kids can even help flip the pancakes!

 - White Whole Wheat Flour: can substitute whole wheat pastry flour.
 You can also substitute regular whole wheat flour, but the flavor, color, and texture won’t be quite as light.
 If you don’t have white whole wheat flour, you can substitute half all-purpose flour and half whole wheat flour, although this will slightly decrease the fiber content.